Aquino de Bragança

 Tomaz Aquino Messias de Bragança (6 April 1924 – 19 October 1986) was a Mozambican physicist, journalist, diplomat and social scientist at the Eduardo Mondlane University.
 He played a leading intellectual and political role in the campaign for the decolonialisation of Mozambique from its colonial power.

 Early life

-Tomaz Aquino Messias de Bragança was born in 6 April 1946 in Salvador do Mundo in Goa, which was part of Portuguese India.
+Tomaz Aquino Messias de Bragança was born on 6 April 1946 in Salvador do Mundo in Goa, which was part of Portuguese India.
 His parents were João Paulo Proença Bragança and Ana Carlota Praxetes Antónia do Rosário Sousa.
 Both lived in the former Portuguese colony of Goa.
 He spent his childhood in Goa, where he attended school.
 The high school he studied at was the Liceu Nacional Afonso de Albuquerque in the town then called Nova Goa, (later called Panjim then Panaji).
 In 1945 he took part in a training course for Chemical Engineering in Dharwad, in what was then British India.